huanlv94/remitano-rails-test/README.md

   - Localized
   - Custom messages error Mongoid validate
   - Unvote / undownvote
-  - Refactor: use ComponentsDidUpdate for fecth data movies from API instead of get from DOM content ...
+  - Refactor: use ComponentsDidUpdate for fecth data movies from API instead of get from DOM
+  - Refactor: use Youtube player API for show movies instead of embeded iframe ...